Lamb Of God, Kreator & Municipal Waste, 22nd February 2023, Forum Black Box, Copenhagen, Denmark

 Photo: Zoran www.sonic-shot.com

-Joe Satriani was set to play Copenhagen in 2020 just as pandemic swiped the world.
-Unlike many other musicians who rescheduled their gigs for few months later, hoping that the pandemic would be over by then, Satriani rescheduled his tour for a year later.
+Joe Satriani was set to play Copenhagen in 2020 just as the pandemic swiped the world.
+Unlike many other musicians who rescheduled their gigs for a few months later, hoping that the pandemic would be over by then, Satriani rescheduled his tour for a year later.
 As we all know now, that didn’t happen either, so his European tour was postponed yet again.
 Until now, that is, where guitar virtuoso is finally back on the old continent.
-His long awaited and many times postponed gig at Copenhagen’s Amager Bio has been sold out for some time, which is why they added another gig in Danish capitol, day before the initial concert.
-Unfortunately for them Amager Bio venue was booked on that day, so Satriani booked Viften for that extra show.
+His long awaited and many times postponed gig at Copenhagen’s Amager Bio has been sold out for some time, which is why they added another gig in Danish capital, a day before the initial concert.
+Unfortunately for them, Amager Bio venue was booked on that day, so Satriani booked Viften for that extra show.

 This extra show was not sold-out, but the venue was quite filled.
 There was no support, so the crowd was set for a long evening of guitar extravaganza.
 Satriani anno 2023 is in somewhat of a peculiar situation, taking into the consideration that he has two albums under his belt, which he didn’t tour; Shapeshifting from 2020 and The Elephants of Mars, which came out last year.

-With him on this tour Satriani is joined, drummer Kenny Aronoff, bassist Bryan Beller and keyboardist/guitarist Rai Thistlethwayte.
+With him on this tour, Satriani is joined, drummer Kenny Aronoff, bassist Bryan Beller and keyboardist/guitarist Rai Thistlethwayte.

 At 8 PM sharp, the band opened their show with three new songs, well songs from the last two albums.
 “Nineteen Eighty” proved to be a cool fun opener and “Sahara” and “The Elephants of Mars” from the last year’s release, which are among the highlights of the album, also worked really well live.